jandrejevic12/fragmentation_model/README.md

 #### Requirements
 Please refer to ```requirements.txt``` for the Python version and package versions used. \
-Linking to [LAPACK](http://www.netlib.org/lapack/) libraries is needed for running the simulation test written in C++.
+Linking to [LAPACK](http://www.netlib.org/lapack/) library is needed for running the simulation test written in C++.

+### Data Availability
+Data collected for the study of [*Gottesman et al.*][state_var] was initially processed to delineate individual facets and their properties, and the resulting data structures saved in a separate file for analysis.
+The post-processed data is provided as ```facet_data.zip``` and may be downloaded to run all analysis scripts in this repository.
+The raw data from the work of [*Gottesman et al.*][state_var] can be provided from the authors upon reasonable request.

 #### Imports
 - ```math_imports.py``` - Import special math functions and define custom distribution classes.